 Prepare for employment as an architectural designer in an established architectural practice or for the further study and research needed to become a Registered Architect.
 Become equipped with the knowledge and skills in drawing, computer-aided design (CAD), building construction and science to bring your designs to reality.
-Our new Bachelor of Architectural Studies offers two pathway options - Architectural Technology or Interior Architecture - but all students study core topics initially before beginning to specialise.
+Our Bachelor of Architectural Studies offers two pathway options - Architectural Technology or Interior Architecture - but all students study core topics initially before beginning to specialise.

 Become equipped with the skills required to become a technician quantity surveyor in professional consultancies and construction companies.
 Become skilled in quantification, research and pricing of construction and financial administration of construction projects.

 This qualification is the only full-time programme offered in New Zealand.
 Learn to veneer houses in stone and build stone features such as paths, walls, fireplaces and water features.

 Engineering graduates specialise in making our world tick!
 You could end up repairing vehicles, maintaining electrical and electronic equipment, managing civil construction or designing machinery.

 Repair, maintain, modify and sell vehicles and vehicle parts.
 Learn a range of servicing procedures including engineering and welding skills, the skills to diagnose faults, repair light vehicle hydraulic braking systems and much more.

 Do you want to enter the electrical industry as an apprentice or become a skilled technician?
 Or perhaps you enjoy planning and problem solving?
 Take a look at our training options and see what we have to offer.
 From repairing household appliances through to working on multimillion dollar projects, this industry has a diverse range of options and we can help you to achieve your career goal!